CosmoAI-AES/CosmoAI-AES.github.io/docs/scripts/Overview.md

 + amplitudes.py
     + Generate a file with roulette amplitudes for the SIS lens.
     + For **development use** only
+    + The generated files are included in the release packages and found by the library.

 ## Roulette Amplitude Recovery (`roulettegen.py`)